Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 -   Smaller, more loosely coupled services
 -   Merging every commit is often more feasible due to reduced integration challenges
 -   Enables more independent development and deployment of individual services

+> Having a monolith can be better because it reduces latency between network calls in comparison to microservices.
+> But if there isn’t a centralized team that truly manages the monolithic code, it can be difficult."
+>
+> — _Jeanette Pranin, Sr. Software Engineer, Fabric_

 ## Create feature flags for incomplete features